 The AIM of The Fatherless Daughters Network is:

 - To give women and girls a bigger picture of how their father-daughter relationship has impacted their day-to-day life and what they can do to change it.

 - To give women and girls practical tools and resources to enable them to live a more happier, peaceful, and meaningful life.

-- To assist women and girls in healing their daddy wounds by establishing an identity for themselves beyond their fatherlessness and to become more aware of the power of forgiveness to heal and to make the most of their future by clarifying their next step.
+- To assist women and girls in healing their daddy wounds by establishing an identity for themselves beyond their fatherlessness ;to become more aware of the power of forgiveness to heal; and to make the most of their future by clarifying their next step.

-- To help estrange fathers, where possible, foster a deeper relationship with their daughter that speaks to her essential needs and offer these dads the tools to reconnect and rekindle a more meaningful and fulfilling relationship with their daughter.
+- To help estrange fathers, where possible, foster a deeper relationship with their daughter that speaks to her essential needs.
+And to offer these dads the tools to reconnect and rekindle a more meaningful and fulfilling relationship with their daughter.

 - Lastly, to rebrand the image of fatherless women and girls by demonstrating the truth of who we are through our strength, our character and our contribution to the world.

 What was once a simple online community for women to connect and share their issues, The Fatherless Daughters Network has now become a Leading Premiere Movement to help transform the lives of fatherless women and girls, one heart at a time.